ThiagoMaria-SecurityIT/cybersecurity-ai-demo/README.md

 ---

 ## 🔒 AI-Powered Cybersecurity Solutions (OWASP Top 10 + CVSS Framework)
-🚧 Under Active Development [Created: July 14, 2025] 🚧
+🚧 Under Active Development - Created: July 14, 2025 🚧

 This repository demonstrates practical AI applications for cybersecurity, focusing on OWASP Top 10 vulnerabilities and CVSS risk scoring.
 You will __not__ find an AI model that creates a complete CVSS risk scoring here because this repo was designed with non-technical stakeholders in mind, it helps: